UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/03_comparison.md

 With a latency of 2 microseconds corresponding to approximately 5000 instruction cycles, even ARCHER2's high-speed network introduces a significant overhead for communication.
 While the bandwidth is shared among all CPU-cores on a node, ARCHER2's thousands of separate network links collectively enable the transfer of many TBytes/second.

-We will see in the next module that if we are careful about how we split our calculation up amongst all the CPU-cores we can accommodate these overheads to a certain extent, enabling real programs to run effectively on tens of thousands of cores.
+We will see in the next module that if we are careful about how we split our calculation up amongst all the CPU-cores we can mitigate these overheads to a certain extent, enabling real programs to run effectively on tens of thousands of cores.
 Despite this, it is still true that:

 **The maximum useful size of a modern supercomputer is limited by the performance of the network.**